-Module Name lodern European History Module Code CH-331 Level (type) Year 1 (CHOICE) СР 7.5
+Module Name Module Code Level (type) CP

+Introduction to Mo dern European History CH-331 Year 1 (CHOICE) 7.5

-Module Compone ,
+Module Compone nts

 Number Name Туре СР

 CH-331-A Modern European History Lecture 5.0

-СН-331-В Tutorial: Writing & Political Thought Seminar 2.5
+CH-331-B Tutorial: Writing & Political Thoug ght Seminar 2.5

-Module Coordinator Dr. Julia Timpe Program Affiliation International Relations: Politics and Histor ry (IRPH) Mandatory Status Mandatory fo mandatory electiv or IRPH,
+Module Coordinator Dr. Julia Timpe Program Affiliation International Relations: Politi IRPH) Mandatory Status Mandatory for IRPH mandatory elective for GEM

-Entry Requirements Pre-requisites Co-requisites Knowledge, Abilities, or Skills Frequency Annually (Spring) Forms of Lea Teaching • Lecture (35 c hours) rning and lassroom

-⊠ None None Sufficient English reading Seminar (17.1 hours), with size Private Study hours) small class
+Entry Requirements Pre-requisites Co-requisites Knowledge, Ał Skills ⊠ None • Sufficient reading bilities, or t English Frequency Annually (Spring) Duration Forms of Lear Teaching Lecture (35 cl hours) Seminar (17.5 hours), with s size Private Study hours) Workload rning and assroom classroom mall class (135

-Duration Workload

 1 semester 187.5 hours

-Recommendation None s for Preparation
+Recommendation for Preparation

-Content and Educ cational Aims
+Content and Educa itional Aims

-that is since the F how to interpret s In "Modern Europ duces students to the study of history in general a French Revolution of 1789 in detail.
-Students will source texts and craft arguments. pean History," students gain knowledge about th rementioned period and examine the emergence be familiarized with he political, social, e basic writing skills an economic, and culture nd will learn al history of
+This module introc that is since the Fr how to interpret so In "Modern Europ uces students to the study of history ench Revolution of 1789 in detail.
+S purce texts and craft arguments. ean History," students gain knowle y in general and Students will be edge about the explores the hist familiarized with political, social, e cory of Europe in the r basic writing skills ar economic, and cultura nodern era, 1d will learn al history of

 Europe in the aforementioned period and examine the emergence of political ideologies such as nationalism, liberalism, socialism, and fascism that continue to shape our world today.
 The lecture will provide them with an overview of the major historical developments in nineteenth and twentieth-century European history and introduce them to methods used by historians to examine and analyze these historical sources.
 Reading materials for the course will comprise textbook chapters, academic articles, and primary sources.
 The tutorial will introduce students to developments in political philosophy that shaped nineteenth-century ideologies such as liberalism and communism, complementing the examination of the historical relevance and contexts in the lecture.
-Students will also practice analyzing and developing arguments as well as writing short response papers etc., to enhance their abilities to organize, summarize, and analyze complex information in both written and verbal forms.
+Students will also practice analyzing and developing arguments as well as writing short response papers etc., to enhance their abilities to deploy such arguments in structured academic writing.
+This module will support students in developing their abilities to organize, summarize, and analyze complex information in both written and verbal forms.